 The Guide is the largest free paper delivered door-to-door in the state of Maryland.
 The Guide is entirely supported by advertisers concerned with the communities in which they operate.
 Without its advertisers the Guide, with its sterling record of community service, could not continue.

-The current owners and staff are dedicated to providing the best service possible to our faithful readers and advertisers.
+The current owners, Broad Street Media LLC, and staff are dedicated to providing the best service possible to our faithful readers and advertisers.
 The Guide continues to position itself to serve new readers and advertisers in this transitional period for the newspaper industry.

 We use new technology, design, fresh editorial, creative marketing and advertising to best serve our readers and customers.

 The Baltimore Guide: Serving East Baltimore since 1927.